'Game Of Thrones' Season 8: Rhaegar Targaryen Possibly Wanted Jon Snow To Marry Dany

-Fans already have huge expectations in Game of Thrones Season 8 now that Jon Snow and Daenerys Targaryen might officially become a couple.
+Fans already have huge expectations for Game of Thrones Season 8 now that Jon Snow and Daenerys Targaryen might officially become a couple.
 But is it possible that the King in the North and the Mother of Dragons are truly meant to be?
 Has Rhaegar Targaryen originally planned for his son with Lyanna Stark to be married to his younger sister?

 It certainly has been a long wait but Jon Snow finally met Daenerys Targaryen in the seventh season.
 The two didn’t hit it off right away due to Dany’s insistence that the King in the North should bend a knee to her.
 Nevertheless, Jon and Dany eventually realized their attraction for each other.
 By the time that they had sex in the finale, people were convinced that the Mother of Dragons will marry her nephew in Game of Thrones Season 8.